SmaIIstars/ReactLearn/ReactReview.md

   }
   ```

 - setStateMerging

-  [^setStateMerging]:Put all setState in the update queue, use the Object.assign() merge the value
+  [^setstatemerging]: Put all setState in the update queue, use the Object.assign() merge the value

   ```react
   // Data Merging